dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

    - Windows: `C:\Program Files\Tableau\Drivers`
    - Mac: `~/Library/Tableau/Drivers`
    - Linux: ` /opt/tableau/tableau_driver/jdbc`
-3. Open Tableau Desktop and find the connector in the left-hand side called **dbt Semantic Layer by dbt Labs**
+3. Open Tableau Desktop and find the **dbt Semantic Layer by dbt Labs** connector on the left-hand side.
-4. Connect with your Host, Environment ID, and Service Token information that's provided to you in your dbt Cloud Semantic Layer configuration.
+4. Connect with your Host, Environment ID, and service token information that's provided to you in your dbt Cloud Semantic Layer configuration.

 ## Using the integration